edgedb/edgedb/docs/stdlib/set.rst

 .. eql:operator:: distinct: distinct set of anytype -> set of anytype

-    Gives back a set without repeating any elements.
+    Produces a set of all unique elements in the given set.

     ``distinct`` is a set operator that returns a new set where no member is equal to any other member.